 It can be.
 But you’ll have to get rid of the honey.
 Just use agave nectar or maple syrup instead of honey and you’re good to go.

-Since this Asian salad dressing contains soy sauce, it’s not gluten free.
+Since this dressing contains soy sauce, it’s not gluten free.
 However you can sub out the soy sauce and use tamari or liquid aminos instead if you’re following a wheat-free diet.

 Sometimes it’s great to make a hearty salad that eats like a full meal.
 But I still like to at least eat a side salad on nights when I’m whipping up other entrees.
-Here are a few dishes I like to pair with a side salad tossed in this Asian dressing:
+Here are a few dishes that pair well with a Japanese salad:

 - Miso Salmon